hashicorp/swingset/README.md

 ### Usage

-Octavo points to `components/*` as its default location for components, in line with next.js convention.
+Swingset points to `components/*` as its default location for components, in line with next.js convention.
 This is configurable if needed though, see [the options section, below](#options).
 It expects your components to live in folders, perhaps they contain an index where the components lives, and some other stuff like css.
 It doesn't matter what else is in the folder, as long as it has an index.
 To start writing docs for a specific component, add a `docs.mdx` file to the component's folder, and make sure that this file has a front matter block containing a key/value pair for `componentName`.
 Let's look at an example.
 Here's how your folder structure might look:

 ```
 .
 ├── pages
 │   ├── index.jsx
-│   └── components.jsx <- here's where you injected octavo
+│   └── components.jsx <- here's where you injected swingset
 └── components
     └── button
         ├── index.jsx <- this is what's returned when you import `components/button`
         ├── style.module.css
-        └── docs.mdx <- here's the docs file you created for octavo
+        └── docs.mdx <- here's the docs file you created for swingset
 ```

 So, you have only now added two things to your app -- a file in `pages` where you injected the component library itself, and a `docs.mdx` file in one of your components.
 And remember, the `docs.mdx` file needs frontmatter, or you will get an error.
 Here's how a minimal `docs.mdx` file might look: